TulipaEnergy/TulipaEnergyModel.jl/docs/src/concepts.md

 ![PHS-inter-storage-level](./figs/inter-storage-level.png)

 In this example, we have demonstrated how to partially recover the chronological information of a storage asset with a longer discharge duration (such as 48 hours) than the representative period length (24 hours).
 This feature enables us to model both short- and long-term storage in _TulipaEnergyModel.jl_.

-You can follow the [hydrothermal dispatch tutorial](@ref hydrothermal-example) for a more comprehensive example of seasonal storage use in the model.